LaurentJouron/LaurentJouron/README.md

 ___

+Project 3 :
-3 - Design a Python application tailored to a customer’s needs :
+* Design a Python application tailored to a customer’s needs :
   * Learn about agile project management